Moronman

 There was nothing to do at that point but to walk right in, stake my claim on a piece of the river, and make a warm spot to tread water in until the starting gun.
 The other competitors were starting to cheer in anticipation of the starting gun.
 When my feet left solid ground and I found myself in over my head, a contagious boost of adrenaline kicked in; I don't know if it was the chill in the water or just the palpable intensity of the moment, but the whole horde in the water let out a good yell that could have saved the Alamo or sent the walls of Jericho a-tumblin’ down.
 I've never been one to raise my fist to a speech or cheer raucously with a crowd, but here was one time I got into it – hoopin’ and hollerin’ like I was a freaking cowboy in a landrush.

-I came to a low trestle crossing the river.
-They had covered it with a mat, and you had to get out and walk a few steps to hop over it.
-I got a brief preview of how I was going to feel when I finished swimming, since apparently in the process of reaching a rhythm in the water, I had completely forgotten how to support myself on two legs.
-I stumbled a bit and then got back into my rhythm in the water.
+I picked up the pace until I came to a low trestle crossing the river.
+It was covered with a mat, and you had to get out and walk a few steps to get over it.
+Apparently I had forgotten how to support myself on two legs – a bad omen given that functioning legs would be crucially vital to the rest of my day.
+I had to focus on the present, though, and I slowly got back into my hydro-groove.

 Every once in a while there would be a rush of turbulence, and I realized it was the later heats passing me by.
-By the time I hit the turnaround, there weren’t too many swimmers behind me anymore, so the water was much calmer.
+By the time I hit the turnaround, there weren’t many swimmers behind me anymore, and I briefly forgot I was racing.
 When I hit the trestle the second time, I stayed on my hands and knees and just flopped back into the water on my side.
-I wondered how long it would take me to float downstream if I just passed out right then and there, but the so-called current was too slow to be any help at all.
+I wondered how long it would take me to float downstream if I just passed out right then and there, but the so-called current was too slow to be of any help at all.

 [click below to continue]